alexwenzel/bselements/readme.md

 # Some Bootstrap Elements for Laravel

-This Package helps me with building Bootstrap desinged applications with Laravel.
+This package provides some form elements for Laravel 4 + Bootstrap 3.

   * shows first error message in help text
   * automatically repopulates the form elements

-Horizontal forms are not supported.

-There is a demo page included in this package.
-View it by using ``View::make('bselements::demopage')``.
+There is a demo page included in this package: use ``View::make('bselements::demopage')``.

 ## Example